 The Ward Club celebrated its 100th anniversay in 2006, but before that it was known as the Aldgate Ward Ratepayers Association and its history extends way back into that of the City.
 It started as a forum for local residents, merchants, traders and others with an interest in the area to make representation to the Ward’s Alderman and Commoners, but now it also has an active social and networking role for anyone with an interest in Aldgate or the City.

 The Ward is also known as the “shipping Ward” in the City due to the presence of the Baltic Exchange and it being the centre of the shipping business with worldwide importance.
 There are many other important landmarks including the London Metal Exchange, the “the Gherkin”, Lloyds Register of Shipping and our Ward Church, the Guild Church of St Katharine Cree.
 Our members come from many City and other professions and walks of life – we are truly “open to all”.
 The Club is administered by its officers and committee – to find out more about our Committee and its functions click here.

-More photos will follow shortly but here on the right is Alderman Elect Prem Goyal OBE JP, a very active member of the Ward Club’s Committee, congratulating David Double on his Installation at the Club’s AGM and Dinner on 5 February as the Club’s President and David congratulating Prem as the Aldermen Elect for the Ward of Portsoken.
+On the right is Alderman Prem Goyal OBE JP, a very active member of the Ward Club’s Committee, until he stood down following his Aldermanic election, congratulating David Double on his Installation at the Club’s AGM and Dinner on 5 February 2018 as the Club’s President and David congratulating Prem as the Aldermen for the Ward of Portsoken.